standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Value:             concept or Substance or Medication
 ```

-Although in general, constraints cannot be applied to a `Property` or `Value` at the same time the item is defined, you are allowed to bind a value set to a `concept` value choice at the same time the `Value` is defined, as follows:
+Most types of constraints cannot be applied _in line_ in a `Value:` statement, but you are allowed to bind a value set to a `concept` value choice at the same time the `Value` is defined, as follows:

 ````
 Element:           IsPrimaryTumor